sultanowskii/spotify-jbl-remote/README.md

 ## Install (after build) - optional, I guess

 1. Puts executable at /usr/bin/
-2. Adds udev rule for JBL (so you don't have to have asspain with privileges and groups).
+2. Adds udev rule for JBL (so you don't have to have mess with privileges and groups).

 ```bash
 $ sudo make install